therealsphinx/support.balsamiq.com/content/sales/howtochoose.md

 *   **[Prototyping software](/sales/othertools/#prototyping-tools-axure-uxpin-proto-io)** - tools that help you create click-through software prototypes.
 Some prototyping tools let you create wireframes within the tools, other focus on linking existing images together.
 A well-known player in this category is Axure RP.
 *   **[Generic image creation software](/sales/othertools/#generic-visual-design-tools-photoshop-illustrator-sketch)** - these are generic drawing tools that can also be used for creating wireframes.
 Tools like Photoshop, Illustrator, and Sketch fall into this category.

-_Our tool ([Balsamiq](https://balsamiq.com/products/mockups)) is a quick, low-fidelity wireframing tool which can be used to wireframe any kind of software interface, be it for the desktop, web, mobile, kiosks, etc._
+_Our tool ([Balsamiq Mockups](https://balsamiq.com/products/mockups)) is a quick, low-fidelity wireframing tool which can be used to wireframe any kind of software interface, be it for the desktop, web, mobile, kiosks, etc._

 _We intentionally offer "just enough" prototyping capabilities, but not more.
 Generic diagramming or image manipulation software will do the job, but it won't be as fast or fun to use, wireframing is just not those tools' focus.
 We believe that wireframing + fast iterations with real code is much better than prototyping in the vast majority of cases._